JamieBort/Portfolio-Website/README.md

   - [ ] h.
 Update modal styling.
 Header?
 Footer?
 No header?
 No footer?

-  - [ ] i.
+  - [X] i.
 Remove all .DS_Store files from the repository.

   - [ ] j.
 Minimize space around buttons.

+  - [ ] k.
+Update text in Contact section.

+  - [ ] l.
+Update text in Showcase section.

+  - [ ] m.
+Improve the look of the phone number and email buttons.

+  - [ ] n.
+Do I need a copyright in the footer?
+What do I need down there?.

 - [ ] 9.
 Then build it for tablet users.

 - [ ] 10.
 Lastly build it for desktop users.